watson-developer-cloud/watsonx-orchestrate-developer-toolkit/external_agent/examples/agent_builder/README.md

    - Select **Chat** from the left-hand navigation.
    - Type a question that should route to the new agent, like `show me 2024-2025 premier league table`
    - The results from the external agent should be streamed to the IBM watsonx Orchestrate chat window
-   - In the screenshot below, the two conversation turns use the defined tools Google search and Python interpreter, respectively.
+   - In the screenshot below, the conversation shows how the agent uses Google search tool to answer a question.
 ![Alt text](./assets/demo.png "Example of a chat to the external agent from IBM watsonx Orchestrate")